Having a hard time understanding what your customers really want?

 What is a Net Promoter Score (NPS) survey?

-- A qualitative follow-up question to understand why users chose their score.
+• A qualitative follow-up question to understand the reason behind the score

 NPS surveys work well because they’re simple, quick to complete, and provide clear insights into customer satisfaction.